G-Core/product-documentation/documentation/hosting/other-services/ddos-protection/activate-ddos-protection-for-your-dedicated-servers.md

 published: true
 toc:
 pageTitle: Activate DDoS Protection | Gcore
-pageDescription: Learn how to activate Advanced DDoS Protection for dedicated servers.
+pageDescription: Learn how to activate Advanced DDoS Protection for Dedicated Servers.
 ---
-# Activate DDoS Protection for your dedicated servers
+# Activate DDoS Protection for your Dedicated Servers

 DDoS Protection is provided for a dedicated (physical) server — both rented from us and third-party.
 You can also rent a new server with protection.